Washington HOA Law Changes 2026: What Every Board Must Know About SB 5129 and WUCIOA Compliance

 • 10-day delivery deadline met consistently

-• Fee structure compliant ($275 initial, $100 updates)
+• Fee structure compliant ($275 initial, $100 for updates issued within six months)

 2028 Preparation